torvalds/linux/Documentation/arch/s390/s390dbf.rst

 in order to analyze the reason for the crash.

-If the system still runs but only a subcomponent which uses dbf fails, it is possible to look at the debug logs on a live system via the Linux debugfs filesystem.
+If the system still runs but only a subcomponent which uses dbf fails, it is possible to look at the debug logs on a live system via the GNU/Linux debugfs filesystem.

 The debug feature may also very useful for kernel and driver development.